algorandfoundation/algokit-cli/docs/architecture-decisions/2024-03-06_local_dev_ui_packaging.md

 **Cons**

 - If we need to extend the functionalities beyond the support of Tauri's JavaScript API, we will need to write the code in Rust, which would be a new language in the AlgoKit ecosystem and a less common skill in market.
-- Arm based Linux runner is required to build binaries for Arm Linux.
-Currently, GitHub doesn't support Arm based runner yet, but will be [soon](https://github.blog/changelog/2023-10-30-accelerate-your-ci-cd-with-arm-based-hosted-runners-in-github-actions/) in the future.
+- An ARM based Linux runner is required to build binaries for ARM Linux.
+Currently, GitHub doesn't support ARM based runners yet, but will be [soon](https://github.blog/changelog/2023-10-30-accelerate-your-ci-cd-with-arm-based-hosted-runners-in-github-actions/) in the future.
 - At the point of writing, building with `snap` (for Linux) isn't officially supported by Tauri.
 There is a open [PR](https://github.com/tauri-apps/tauri/pull/6532).
 - Tauri relies on [Webview](https://tauri.app/v1/references/webview-versions/) which are not the same across platforms.
-It introduce a risk that we will need to make CSS works across different Webview versions.
+This means that we'll need to perform more testing on the styling and rendering, to ensure the CSS works across the different platform Webviews and the supported versions.
   - This can be a none issue because we will need to make our CSS works across modern browsers for the website.
   - For reference, [here](https://github.com/tauri-apps/tauri/issues?q=is%3Aissue+webview+css) are Tauri's issues related to CSS.